 6. SAT Section Wise Strategies

-To tackle the SAT successfully, it’s vital to create strategies tailored to each section.
+To tackle the SAT exam successfully, it’s vital to create strategies tailored to each section.
 The SAT features two primary segments:

 Each segment evaluates different abilities, requiring you to adapt your study approach accordingly.